 - Runners pushing buggies are welcome, but please take extreme care of other runners around you.
 If possible start from the back of the field and try to keep to one side of the main body of runners.

 We hope these tips help to ensure that Chester parkrun is fun and safe for everyone.

 All parkrun events use Age Grading to help athletes compare results.

 Age Grading takes your time and uses the world record time for your sex and age group to produce a score (a percentage).
 This score allows you to compare your personal performance against other people's performances even though they might be a different age and a different sex to you - the higher the score the better the performance.
 The scores can also be compared across different race distances - to allow you to, for example, compare a 5km time against a marathon.

 For more information, please see our Support

-The course starts on the path uphill of and beyond the large trees just north of the visitor car park.
-Heading first down to the "circle" at the south end of the park to turn right, you will then turn hard right at the next junction.
+The course starts on the main path uphill of the visitor car park.
+First heading down to the "circle" at the south end of the park to turn right, you will then turn hard right at the next junction.

 Follow the path bearing left at the next junction and after a short, sharp climb you will reach the path crossing where you will turn left.

 Head straight on, all the way along the main tarmac path through two open gates.
 You will bend around to the left and head downhill to cross the brook, shortly after you turn left off the path onto a trail, through an open gate and across the grazing marsh - a section of undulating trail.